its-srishti/its-srishti.github.io/_pages/favourites.md

     <div class="title">
       <a href="https://www.goodreads.com/book/show/16436557">Jaya: An Illustrated Retelling of Mahabharata</a>
     </div>
-    <div class="desc">The Yayati Complex — an Indian inwardness, contrasting the West’s Oedipal drama.
+    <div class="desc" style="text-align: justify;">The Yayati Complex - an Indian inwardness, contrasting the West’s Oedipus one.
 Karma, not chaos.
 We’re all actors in this grand cosmic theatre, where dharma shapes destiny.</div>
   </div>

   <div class="fav-card">